-Of all the sticky wickets of grammar, agreement may be one of the trickiest.
-In English, subjects and verbs must “agree” with each other in number.
+Of all the sticky wickets of grammar, subject verb agreement may be one of the trickiest.
+Subject verb agreement in number is a must in English.
 This means that singular subjects must be paired with the singular form of the verb, and plural subjects must be paired with the plural form of the verb.
 Though errors in agreement won’t often impede understanding, they simply sound wrong to native speakers and make you seem less competent.

-Teaching subject-verb agreement to your students often comes naturally, as they pick up these nuances just by hearing English spoken.
-However, ESL students may struggle with what feel like arbitrary rules at first, and even native English speakers have trouble getting agreement right in more complex sentences.
+Teaching subject verb agreement to your students often comes naturally, as they pick up these nuances just by hearing English spoken.
+However, ESL students may struggle with what feel like arbitrary rules at first, and even native English speakers have trouble getting subject verb agreement right in more complex sentences.

-The rules of agreement always start with the subject of your sentence — usually a noun or pronoun.
+The rules of subject verb agreement always start with the subject of your sentence — usually a noun or pronoun.
 For example:

 In this sentence, the subject is “dog,” and there’s only one.
 This is a singular subject, and it needs the singular form of the verb “eats.”
 In most cases, the singular verb in present tense takes an -s suffix.

-Once you make the subject plural, however, the verb must change to be plural as well.
+Once you make the subject plural, however, the verb must change to be plural as well for proper subject verb agreement.
 Here the plural verb drops the -s suffix to agree with the plural subject (several dogs).
 For native speakers, this is nearly always automatic.